GeneZC/Chinese-NER/README.md

 ## Usage

-1. Preprocess the dataset, whose format should be the same as the examples in /data.
+1. Preprocess the dataset, whose format should be the same as the examples in /data (in which the *train1.txt* and *testright1.txt* are raw data from MSRA in our experiments).
 And the code in preprocess.py shall be considered as refernce.
 2. Yield a embedding with Glove or fastText.
 Refer to the README in /Glove and /fastText to gain an intuition.
 3. Modify configurations in main.py to get a brand new config suiting your idea.
 4. Train your own model by